Zukemon/nftgall/README.md

   </tr>
 </table>

-<h4>To run app on local server:</h4>
+<h3>To run app on local server:</h3>

-  • After downloading code - go to main directory and activate virtual environmant using the command "source venv/bin/activate".
+    • After downloading code - go to main directory and activate virtual environmant using the command "source venv/bin/activate"
-  • Next step - simply run command "flask run" and follow generated local server link to view app on your browser.
+    • Next step - simply run command "flask run" and follow the generated local server link to view app on your browser